 Electrical Defects During Construction

 Electrical defects pose a safety hazard and damage expensive equipment.
 Defects in the planning, design, and installation of an electrical system can be more than an inconvenience.
 Electrical defects can create shock and fire hazards, leading to serious injuries or loss of property.

-Possible symptoms of a defective electrical system include:
+Possible signs of a defective electrical system include:

 - Circuit breakers that continually overload and trip